ben18785/introduction_to_bayesian_inference/README.md

 - Know the elements required to do Bayesian inference and appreciate how they affect inferences.
 - Know why exact Bayesian inference is *hard*.
 - See how conjugate priors provide a slight remedy.

+The course consists of a [lecture](./presentations/introduction_to_bayesian_inference.pdf) and problem sets:

+- [*Disease prevalence exercise*](https://htmlpreview.github.io/?https://github.com/ben18785/introduction_to_bayesian_inference/blob/main/problem_sets/problem_disease_prevalence.nb.html).
+This example mirrors the material in the lectures and invites participants to estimate the prevalence of a disease.
+It goes through maximum likelihood estimation and Bayesian inference.
+The answers (written in R) to this problem set are [here](https://htmlpreview.github.io/?https://github.com/ben18785/introduction_to_bayesian_inference/blob/main/problem_sets/answers/answer_disease_prevalence.nb.html).